 In later editions of Windows 10, beginning with the Windows 10 October Update, you install the RSAT tools using the “Features on Demand” mechanism inside Windows 10.
 The URL in the previous paragraph has fuller details of how to install the RSAT tools on Windows 10.

 As mentioned, PowerShell 7 is not installed in Windows by default, at least not at the time of writing.
 The PowerShell team made PowerShell 7.1 available from the Microsoft Store, which is useful to install PowerShell 7.1 or later on Windows 10/11 systems.
-Windows Server does not6 support the Microsoft store.
+Windows Server does not support the Microsoft store.

 You have other methods of installing PowerShell 7 on your systems.
 The first option is to use the Install-PowerShell.ps1, which you download from GitHub, as shown in this recipe.
 You can also use this recipe on Windows 10 hosts.
 This approach has the advantage of being the most up-to-date source of the latest versions of PowerShell.